You’d love to know what your customers are thinking, but where do you begin?

 Today we’re giving you a few great ideas for what to ask the next time you send out a customer survey.
 These questions are designed to help you get responses that are helpful and meaningful to your business.

-Designing Your Customer Survey
+Designing Your Business Survey

 You should design your small business customer survey thoughtfully.
 First, tailor it to the customer’s experience.
 For example, did they just make a purchase or have they been dormant for a while?
 That will influence the types of questions you ask.